The Wise Women’s Council

 As a community member, you’ll receive a secret access pass to all of my mini-books, below.
 Each of these books is currently in progress, and will be published throughout 2019.
 You can access them early while they are still in-progress or download them when they are complete.

 Regular Enrollment — $3400.
 The price of the nine-month long membership is $3400.
 Price includes everything listed on this page—monthly coaching, live hangouts, private virtual community space, and all the extras.
 Tuition is due before program begins.

 Early Bird Enrollment — $2800.
 Good things come to those who know what they want!
-Apply early and get a significant discount.
-Get your application in by February 15th, and the price of the year-long membership is $2800.
+Apply early and get your application in by February 15th, and the price of the year-long membership is $2800.
 You must apply by February 15th at midnight eastern time to be eligible for early-bird pricing.

 Work With Sarah 1:1 — Optional Upgrade.
 While the year-long community membership does not include 1:1 intensive work with Sarah, you can upgrade to work with her 1:1 on a case-by-case basis.
 Members-only pricing will be available to the Startup Pregnant mastermind community.
 Upgrades will be available after you are accepted to the group program.

 A few important details.
 Tuition is due in full by the time we begin the program together.
 A limited number of spaces for work-study studentship are available.
 Please indicate on the application form if you are interested in being one of the Community Instigators and we’ll be in touch if your application is a good fit.